-- 5. Guide the patient to sit in the center of the equipment and maintain the position described below. - Hold the handle firmly. - Make sure the patient's chest is in contact with the equipment. - Keep both shoulders parallel. - Straighten the patient's cervical spine and sit still.
+- 5. Position the patient's back and cervical spine as straight as possible. - Adjust the instrument to the patient's sitting height using the Column UP/DOWN on the Handle frame or the optional UP/DOWN switch while the patient holds the handle. - 7.
+Close contact patient's chest to the handle frame. - Guide the patient to sit in the center of the equipment and maintain the position described below. - Hold the handle firmly. - Make sure the patient's chest is in contact with the equipment. - Keep both shoulders parallel. - Straighten the patient's cervical spine and sit still.

-6. Guide the patient to press the base of the nose (acanthion point) against the Chinrest and tilt the head forward about 5°.
+9. Guide the patient to press the base of the nose (acanthion point) against the Chinrest and tilt the head forward about 5°.
 At this point, make sure the patient's jaw does not touch the equipment.

-If the jaw touches the equipment, it is difficult to maintain the proper position to get good images.
-Be careful; the patient does not touch the equipment with his/her jaw.

-- 7. the patient maintains the posture as follows:

-- Close the mouth.

-- Place the tongue to the roof of the mouth.

-- Close the eyes.
+- If the jaw touches the equipment, it is difficult to maintain the proper position to get good images. - Be careful; the patient does not touch the equipment with his/her jaw. - 10. the patient maintains the posture as follows: - Close the mouth. - Place the tongue on the roof of the mouth. - Close the eyes.

-As shown in the picture, the support unit of the integrated Chinrest should touch the patient's acanthion point.
-Ask the patient to maintain his/her position until the operation is completed.
+- As shown in the picture, the support unit of the integrated Chinrest should touch the patient's acanthion point. - Ask the patient to maintain his/her position until the operation is completed.

 Be careful not to shine the laser beam directly into the person's eyes.
 Doing so may result in vision loss.

 If the laser beam is not correctly positioned, there may be distortion, causing the image to be enlarged or reduced, or ghost shadows may occur and lower the image quality.
 Be sure to align the Laser Beam properly.

 - 1. Align the Vertical Beam with the center of the face (Mid-sagittal Line).
-(It is to prevent the horizontal expansion of the image) - 2.
-Align the Horizontal Beam in a straight line to the Frankfurt Line on the patient's face.
+(It is to prevent the horizontal expansion of the image) - Align the Horizontal Beam in a straight line to the Frankfurt Line on the patient's face.
 Use the Horizontal Beam button on the control panel to position it.
 Make sure that the Horizontal Beam is aligned to the patient's face horizontally.